 AFI is an electronic process that verifies bank account balances with financial institutions to determine SSI eligibility.
-AFI also detects undisclosed accounts by using a geographic search to generate requests to other financial institutions nearest the residence address.
-As of July 2010, the Agency had implemented AFI in three States: California, New Jersey, and New York.
-By the end of FY 2010, SSA will expand AFI to 14 additional States.
-This would represent approximately 65 percent of all SSI recipients.
-Expansion of AFI will continue into FY 2011, leading to eventual support nationwide.
-The Agency projects the AFI program will save over \$100 million in FY 2011 and up to \$1 billion when fully implemented around FY 2013.
+AFI also detects undisclosed accounts by using a geographic search to generate requests to other financial institutions nearest the individual's address.
+As of March 2011, the Agency had implemented AFI in 25 States.
+The national rollout of AFI to the 50 States, District of Columbia, and Northern Mariana Islands was completed in June 2011.
+The Agency projects that beginning in FY 2013, the AFI program will save \$900 million in lifetime program savings for each year it fully implements the process.

 SSITWR is a dedicated telephone number that allows individuals to report their wages via a voice-recognition system.
 Stewardship data indicated that wage-related overpayment dollars resulted from fluctuating income and failure to timely report an increase in wages.
 To simplify the reporting process, SSA created the SSITWR.
-In October 2009, SSA required that field offices recruit all recipients, deemors, 11 and representative payees to report their wages via SSITWR.
-As of June 2010, SSA's goal was to increase the number of monthly reporters participating in the SSITWR initiative to 20,000.
-SSA reported as of March 31, 2010, 24,107 unique wage-reporting participants.
+In October 2009, SSA required that field offices recruit all recipients, deemors, 23 and representative payees to report their wages via SSITWR.
+As of March 2011, SSA's goal was to increase the number of monthly reporters participating in the SSITWR initiative to 28,000 by the end of FY 2011.
+As of January 31, 2011, SSA was reporting 27,474 unique wage-reporting participants.
 SSA planned to continue promoting the use of SSITWR for wage reporting through public information materials.